 One line of research is looking an excess of bacteria growing in the small intestine where it should not really be (it mainly lives in the large intestine).

 In May 2015 new research was published showing that people with IBS-Diarrhea or Mixed type, have antibodies to toxins produced by past gastrointestinal infections.
-This means that this type of IBS must have an organic cause.
+This points to an organic cause for these types of IBS.

 A new blood test developed by Dr Mark Pimentel gastroenterologist at Cedars-Sinai Medical Center in conjunction with Commonwealth Laboratories is now available.

 Your bowel habits will change from something which has been a regular pattern for you to a pattern which is not what you are used to.
 This could mean diarrhea or constipation.